Todd F. Schurz has served as President and Chief Executive Officer of Schurz Communications, Inc. since July 1, 2007.

 Todd was born in San Francisco, California, attended Brown University in Rhode Island, and graduated in 1983 with a Bachelor of Arts degree in History and Economics.
 He later received his Master of Business Administration in 1989 from the Wharton School at the University of Pennsylvania with majors in Marketing and Management.

-Todd currently serves on the boards of the Herschend Enterprises (chair), Beacon Health Foundation, and University of Notre Dame College of Arts & Letters Advisory Council.
+Todd currently serves on the boards of the Herschend Enterprises (chair), Beacon Health Foundation, EBSCO Industries and the University of Notre Dame College of Arts & Letters Advisory Council.
 He has served on the boards of the CBS Television Network Affiliates Association, Hoosier State Press Association’s Foundation (also a past president), News Media Alliance, American Press Institute (API), and Mutual Insurance Company Limited.
 He is a former Chair of the Memorial Hospital Board, the Chamber of Commerce of St. Joseph County, the Poynter Institute’s National Advisory Board, and the coordinating committee for the Regional Approach to Progress.
 He has served on numerous other community organization boards, including United Way, Project Future, and the Community Foundation.

 He and his wife Stephanie have two adult children, Anthony and Caroline.